 Excitation-Contraction-Energy (ECE) Coupling

-Cardiac contraction is initiated by an electrical stimulation, i.e., action potential.
+An electrical stimulation, i.e., action potential initiates cardiac contraction.
 Intracellular Ca2+-transient couples action potential and cardiac contraction.
 Cardiac contraction is also coupled to mitochondria that replenish energy (i.e., ATP) and recycle metabolites (ADP and Pi).
-InvivoSciences analyzes all those parameters to determine drug-induced or genetically driven effects.
+InvivoSciences analyzes all those parameters to determine drug-induced or genetically driven changes in ECE coupling.

-- Discovery of effective compounds to improve cardiac physiology
+- Discovery of compounds to improve cardiac physiology

 - Genetic-trio analysis for Precision Medicine Development

-Engineered Heart Tissues: Three dimensional (3D) cultures of cardiac cells derived from human induced pluripotent stem cells (iPSCs) reconstitute spontaneously beating tissues in 96-well plates (MC-96™) or 8-well chambers (MC-8™).
+NuHeart™-engineered heart tissues: Three dimensional (3D) cultures of cardiac cells derived from human induced pluripotent stem cells (iPSCs) reconstitute spontaneously beating micro heart tissues in 384/96-well plates (MC-384/96™) or 8-well chambers (MC-8™).

 Assays: LITA™ (Live in Tissue Analyzer) measures action potential, Ca-transient, and membrane potential using fluorescent dye-reporters that rapidly change their intensities.
-Ultra-rapid optical detection devices (e.g., CLARIOstar, or FDSS/uCell) capture changes in those parameters between cardiac beats.
+Ultra-rapid optical detection devices, FDSS/uCell(Hamamatsu) captures changes in those parameters between cardiac beats.
 Force of contraction, contractility, contraction duration, and frequency are measured using Palpator™ developed by InvivoSciences.
-LITA™ can be installed for an in-house operation with ready-to-use live EHTs shipped by IVS.

 Cardiac Force of Contraction: Force of contraction of beating human EHTs (electrically paced or unpaced) under the following conditions: